dustinlegacy/surveydatabasetool/README.md

 4. Next, you have to create a database.
 I called mine "cloud_survey_database"

-5. Next, you create the user
+5. Next, you create the user.
+Add the UN and PW to the .env file.